-The Commission finds that the key test with regard to determining the suitability of the savings associated with economies of scale or scope is whether the result complies with the PURPA standard of providing an avoided cost payment that makes customers indifferent as to whether the capacity is provided by a CT or a QF.
-In this case, the Commission finds the methods utilized by the Utilities for determining both economies of scale and scope to be reasonable for avoided cost purposes.
-The Commission finds merit, however, in the testimony of NCSEA witness Johnson that adjustments to include economies of scale should be computed net of the additional carrying costs (capital costs, property taxes, etc.) that would be incurred by acquiring a larger parcel of land, clearing and preparing a larger site, building additional roads, and constructing larger buildings and structures prior to the time when these are needed for the additional units.
-The Utilities should, in future avoided cost proceedings, continue to provide detail as to the economies of scale being achieved and the specific components of the EPC contract or balance of plant to which the efficiencies are being applied, while also taking into account any carrying costs associated with the economies of scale.
+With regard to economies of scale, when recalculating the installed costs of a CT, the Utilities shall take note of the affidavit of Ben Johnson, filed on behalf of NCSEA, stating that adjustments to include economies of scale should be computed net of the additional carrying costs (capital costs, property taxes, etc.) that would be incurred by acquiring a larger parcel of land, clearing and preparing a larger site, building additional roads, and constructing larger buildings and structures prior to the time when they are needed for the additional units.
+The Commission finds merit in this argument.
+The Utilities should continue to provide detail as to the economies of scale being achieved and the specific components of the EPC contract or balance of plant to which the efficiencies are being applied, while also taking into account any carrying costs associated with the economies of scale.